How we assess fish stocks

-- A hard limit – a biomass level below which a fish stock is considered to have collapsed and fisheries may need to be closed to rebuild at the fastest possible rate.
+- A hard limit – a biomass level below which a stock is deemed to be collapsed and fishery closures should be considered to rebuild the stock at the fastest possible rate.

-- A soft limit – a biomass level below which a fish stock is considered to be overfished or depleted and needs to be actively rebuilt, for example by reducing the total allowable catch.
+- A soft limit – a biomass level below which a stock is deemed to be overfished or depleted and needs to be actively rebuilt using a formal, time constrained rebuilding plan.

-- A target level – the level of biomass or a fishing mortality rate we want a fish stock to fluctuate around for the best balance between use and sustainability, while allowing for environmental variation.
+- A management target – the level of biomass or a fishing mortality rate that stocks are expected to fluctuate around for the best balance between use and sustainability, while allowing for environmental variation.

-- Overfishing threshold – a rate of stock removal that shouldn't be exceeded as it will lead to stocks falling below other performance measures.
+- Overfishing threshold – a rate of extraction (percentage of a stock removed each year) that should not be exceeded, as it will ultimately lead to stock biomass falling below other performance measures.

 Performance measures and current stock status

-The 'December 2020 stock status table' shows the status of 399 of New Zealand's main fish stocks (or sub-stocks).
+The 2022 stock status table shows the status of 401 of New Zealand's main fish stocks (or sub-stocks).

 Which stocks are included